Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 Use of this site signifies your understanding of and agreement to the Terms of Service.

-Even if you have Hidden Stats, unless you are Pro, you still must buy Trait stars for each horse you own for the numbers to show.
-If you have a Pro account, it will not be necessary, since they will automatically be shown for each horse you own.
 Each of these stats can range from 1-10 points, making a total possible "Potential" of 60 and the lowest possible potential 6.
 A 60 potential is also referred to as a Peerless horse.

 Potential and style proficiency contribute to the PR score your horse achieves in a race.
 However, other factors will actually have equal or more bearing into the PR than these do.
 The maximum possible PR is 250, so potential is certainly not the only important factor.
 In fact, in younger horses especially, it is not uncommon to see lower potential horses outperform higher potential horses for one reason or another.